 Copper barriers, beer traps (use the cheap stuff), egg shells or Diatomaceous earth (rough on their bellies and fun to spell), are all recommended as ways to control slugs in your garden.
 Read more about these and other slug-stopping methods here.

 To learn how to deter squirrels, check out these suggestions from the Brooklyn Botanic Garden.

 Copyright The Oregonian

 Quality tips here.

 Our pest control philosophy is to not grow any plant that is a repeat pest offender.
 Nasturtiums always seem to end up crawling with aphids.
 Cabbage - ditto.
-We have diligently hosed off the aphids with water everyday (works great but you have to keep at it), but honestly it is a bit gross and we have bigger fish to fry.
+We have diligently hosed off aphids every day, but honestly it is a bit gross and we have bigger fish to fry.

 Next up: Container gardening!